MaaKaa/cms/README.md

     • Display, create, edit, delete Articles,
     • Save articles as drafts, display the list of drafts.

-It implements both DAO classes and repositories.
+It contains both DAO classes and repositories (but actually only the repositories are in use).

 ***
 USED TOOLS/FRAMEWORKS: